Start date for McLean schools likely to change for later in August

 While the official school start day for McLean County students is currently set for Aug.
-5, Superintendent Tommy Burrough said that date is likely to change and is subject to do so on short notice.
+5, Superintendent Tommy Burrough said that date is likely to change and may do so on short notice.

-In the June 16 and 18 board of education meetings, Burrough said the district, and all districts state-wise for that matter, are trying to keep up with almost daily changes for reopening plans to help keep a safe and healthy learning environment for students while also allowing for in-person instruction.
+During recent board of education meetings, Burrough said the district, and all districts state-wide for that matter, are trying to keep up with almost daily changes for reopening plans to help keep a safe and healthy learning environment for students while also allowing for in-person instruction.

 He said while changing the start date for later in August is likely, he recommended to the board of education to wait on changing it since guidance from the state and health department is changing so rapidly.

 One issue with starting Aug.
-26, he said, was that teachers would be behind on instructional hours and would have 8 days left to make up for by then end of the school year for payroll purposes.
+26, he said, was that teachers would be behind on instructional hours and would have eight days left to make up for by the end of the school year for payroll purposes.

 Other issues the district is struggling with are planning for non-traditional instruction days and virtual learning, which Burrough said would certainly take place during the upcoming school year.
-He said, however, that there will be some form of in-person instruction throughout the school year, he is just not sure exactly what it will look like quite yet.
+He said, however, that there will be some form of in-person instruction throughout the school year, he is just not sure exactly what it will look like.

 Another difficulty Burrough addressed was transportation for students.
 While students will still be able to utilize buses, he said they will be required to wear masks and will need to have their temperature taken and recorded.
 He said this will likely lead to the district hiring monitors for each bus to ensure regulations are followed, which could cost approximately $365,000.